Configuring LUNA Settings

 From the menu, select View > Section > Info.

-The system info section is displayed at the bottom of the LUNA window.
+The audio settings overview is displayed at the bottom left of the LUNA window.
+Click this section to open the Audio Settings popover.

 Articles in this section